rishika25sharma/Password-strength-checker/README.md

 ## Overview

-**The Smart Password Strength Checker is a Python-based application that evaluates the strength of a user’s password.**

-**This project focuses on enhancing cyber awareness and digital literacy by helping users understand how secure their passwords are and encouraging better password practices.**
+**The Smart Password Strength Checker is a Python-based application that evaluates the strength of a user’s password.
+It analyzes different characteristics such as length, use of uppercase and lowercase letters, numbers and special characters.
+Based on these factors, the system classifies the password as weak, medium or strong.
+This project focuses on enhancing cyber awareness and digital literacy by helping users understand how secure their passwords are and encouraging better password practices.**